List of Hugo video games: Classic Hugo series

-Between 1992 to 2000, ITE Media adapted their classic Hugo TV show into more than a dozen various compilations of different scenarios for several computer and console platforms.
-They were also rearranged for some of the Classic Hugo re-releases during the 2000s.
+Between 1991 and 2000, ITE Media adapted their classic Hugo TV show format into more than a dozen various video games consisting of different TV scenarios and published for several computer and console platforms.
+Two games, Hugo (originally titled Hugo - På Nye Eventyr: Del 1) and its sequel, Hugo 2 (originally Hugo - På Nye Eventyr: Del 2), were released for the Amiga in 1991 and 1992, and for the PC in 1992–1993.
+They were re-released as a 1994 Amiga compilation, Hugo (Hugo På Nye Eventyr), ported to the PC in 1995 and internationally retitled as Hugo 3.
+Later PC releases included Hugo 4 (1996, originally Hugo: Äventyret Går Vidare), Hugo 5 (1997), and Hugo 6: Wild River (1998), as well as their updated compilations: Hugo Gold (1998), Hugo Platin (1999), and Hugo XL (1999).
+The early 2000s Hugo Classic Collection again compiled the games in the releases Hugo Classic 1 through Hugo Classic 4.

 Hugo: Jungle Island series

-Several video game adaptations of the television game show of the same title have been developed and published by ITE Media during the early 2000s.
+Several video game adaptations of the television game show of the same title were developed and published by ITE Media during the early 2000s.

 Agent Hugo series

-The Agent Hugo series was a James Bond parody themed reboot of the Hugo franchise developed and published by ITE Media.
-The original Agent Hugo was released only in Europe in 2005, followed by Agent Hugo: Roborumble in 2006, Agent Hugo - Lemoon Twist in 2007, and Agent Hugo: Hula Holiday in 2008.
-Unlike the classic Hugo games, the games in the series were not compilations of simple scenarios from the television show, but full fledged third-person perspective action games similar to some of the earlier standalone Hugo games.
+The Agent Hugo series is a James Bond parody themed reboot of the Hugo franchise developed and published by ITE Media.
+The original Agent Hugo was released only in Europe in 2005, followed by Agent Hugo: Roborumble (2006), Agent Hugo: Lemoon Twist (2007), and Agent Hugo: Hula Holiday (2008).
+Unlike the classic Hugo games, the games in this series were not compilations of simple scenarios from the television show, but full-fledged third-person perspective action games similar to some of the earlier standalone Hugo games.